• Reading time:20 mins read

 Easy to set up and fairly reliable alarm kit.
 A self-contained infrared sensor transmits a signal about the approach of “guests” at a distance of 1/2 mile from the receiver.
 The system can expand flexibly by adding more sensors and receivers.
 The settings for these situations are indicated by the manufacturer in simple and understandable instructions.
 False alarms or “blindness” of the infrared sensor can be caused by bad batteries for power or improper installation of the sensor itself.

-To ensure that the sensor does not give false alarms when traveling a hedgehog or cat, set the PIR at the height of the thigh.
+To ensure that the sensor does not give false alarms when travelling with a hedgehog or cat, set the PIR at the height of the thigh.
 But this is not enough, for effective recognition of the proximity of the car on the road – set the PIR in the direction of following.
 The heat from the exhaust pipe allows cars to be recognized with 100% efficiency even in rainy or cold weather.
 The actual operating distance may be less than specified by the manufacturer.
 This is caused by signal distortion interference such as thick wood, metal fence, or concrete walls.

 Pros: